3n0ugh/Python-Notes/2-Tuples.md

       Marks = ("BMW", 8 , "Fiat" , "Renault", 9)
       Marks = "BMW", 8 "Fiat", "Renault", 9
    ```
-   - Also we can use tuple() function to define a tuple.
+   - Also, we can use the tuple() function to define a tuple.
       ```python
          tuple(["John", "Patrick", 9, "Alice"])
       ```